 Elements of Negligence

 For someone to be guilty of a crime, the prosecutor must prove all elements of the criminal activity.
-For a defendant in a lawsuit to be awarded damages based upon negligence the plaintiff must prove the elements of negligence.
+For a plaintiff in a lawsuit to be awarded damages based upon negligence the plaintiff must prove the elements of negligence.
 These elements are:

 - Existence of a duty